Flag-br

 Which English Should I Learn.

 There are several varieties of English.
 It is a good idea to think about which variety is best to learn.
-Important is to know that American English is the very different one.
-All other forms of national English are closer to British English than to American English.

 posted: